PHOTOS OF THE INSIDE

 "in stock" might not be a bad idea.

-perhaps, the design of this is quite clever!
+vane, the design of the sensor on here is quite clever!

 With the base removed here you can see 8 reed switches in a circle.